 No. By not providing this information, we are better able to maintain exam security.

-If you already have an account in ACRS - you can now log in using your Apple ID.
+Log in using your Apple ID.
 Go to: http://training.apple.com/acrs and enter your Apple ID and password.
 You may be asked to create a new Apple ID.

 Your Apple ID gives you access to a variety of Apple Services.
 We will not share your information with anyone unless you authorize us to do so.
 You can create an Apple ID for access to the Apple Certification Records System at http://training.apple.com/acrs.